kubesonde/kubesonde/README.md

 ## Development tools

+All the tooling required to run kubesonde is in the `crd` folder.

-To create a k8s cluster, the recommended option is Minikube
+To create a k8s cluster, the recommended option is Minikube:

  `minikube start`